Todd and Diane’s Guide to Winter Squash and Pumpkins

 -Todd and Diane

-This pumpkin varieties guide post was originally published in 2016.
+This pumpkin varieties guide post was originally published in 2016, updated in 2022, and updated again in 2024.
 All images here are works of Todd Porter and Diane Cu-Porter and are protected by copyright law.
 Please do not use, distribute, reproduce, sell, re-purpose or take these images.

 Share this winter squash guide and pumpkin varieties guide on Pinterest!